schooltool-project/schooltool-book/source/individual-user.rst

 Making Your Teacher Account
 ---------------------------

-You should create a teacher account to do your actual grading.
+You should not use the "manager" account for your day-to-day SchoolTool tasks, such as grading and taking attendance.
+You need to make a second account for yourself in the role of a teacher.
 Logged in as "manager," click on the **Manage** link at the top of the page, then **Persons** to end up here:

    .. image:: images/person-index.png